Nennyy/Nennyy/README.md

 - Open-source initiatives

 ### 🤔 I’m looking for help with
+- Live Projects to work on
-- Jobs in and around the UK (Sponsored jobs)
+- Jobs in and around the UK

 ### 💬 Ask me about
-- Marketing
 - Data Analytics
-- Content Creation
+- SQL
-- SDGs and SDG projects
+-

 ### How to reach me: ...
 - [LinkedIn](https://linkedin.com/in/maryannnwanaforo/)